sarabizjak7/OBSS/README.md

 # OBSS
-Place for homeworks and projects at the OBSS course (Biomedical signal and image processing, FRI), school year 2020/2021
+Place for homeworks and projects for the OBSS course (Biomedical signal and image processing, FRI), school year 2020/2021